LEMTideman/MyAgent/README.md

 A domain-specific research assistant for questions about AI regulation, AI governance, AI compliance developed in the context of the [AI engineering course by Alexey Grigorev](https://maven.com/alexey-grigorev/from-rag-to-agents).

-This agent is designed to help with practical research questions such as:
+Our agent is designed to help with practical research questions such as:
 - which legal obligations apply to a given AI system,
 - how regulatory requirements map to compliance controls or evidence artifacts,
 - how different jurisdictions approach AI regulation,